mattlewis92/angular-confirmation-popover/README.md

   selector: 'my-component',
   providers: [ // you can pass both of these when bootstrapping the app to configure globally throughout your app
     ConfirmOptions,
-    provide(Position, { // this is required so you can use the bundled position service rather than rely on the `ng2-bootstrap` module
+     // this is required so you can use the bundled position service rather than rely on the `ng2-bootstrap` module {provide: Position, useClass: PositionService}
-      useClass: PositionService
-    })
   ],
   directives: [
     Confirm